-- 1. Pursuant to Section 2.13, Financial Requirements, of the Three-Way Contract, the MyCare Ohio Plan (MCOP) shall adhere to the financial measures, standards, and reporting requirements contained therein. - 2.
-The MCOP shall adhere to the prompt pay standards set forth in Section 5.1.9. of the Three-Way Contract. - 3.
-Annual and quarterly cost reports shall be revised in accordance with the actuaries' observation log or as otherwise instructed by ODM. - 4.
+- 1. Pursuant to Section 2.13, Financial Requirements, of the Three-Way Contract, as specified in Appendix T, Chart of Deliverables, the MyCare Ohio Plan (MCOP) shall adhere to the financial measures, standards, and reporting requirements contained therein. - 2.
+As specified in Appendix T, Chart of Deliverables, the MCOP shall adhere to the prompt pay standards set forth in Section 5.1.9. of the Three-Way Contract. - 3.
+As specified in Appendix T, Chart of Deliverables, annual and quarterly cost reports shall be revised in accordance with the actuaries' observation log or as otherwise instructed by ODM. - 4.
 In keeping with the requirements set forth in 42 CFR 438.8, for its opt-out population, the MCOP shall comply with documentation and submission requirements as specified by ODM for the annual MLR calculation.